hashirbawany/Bank_Fragility/README.md

-# U.S. Bank Fragility — Replication Pipeline
+## U.S. Bank Fragility — Replication & Extension

-An open-source replication of **Jiang, Matvos, Piskorski & Seru (2023), "Monetary Tightening and U.S. Bank Fragility in 2023: Mark-to-Market Losses and Uninsured Depositor Runs?"** ([NBER Working Paper 31048](https://www.nber.org/papers/w31048)).
+An open-source extension of Jiang, Matvos, Piskorski & Seru (2023), "Monetary Tightening and U.S. Bank Fragility in 2023" (https://www.nber.org/papers/w31048) — updated through 2025.

-The original paper uses proprietary WRDS data.
-This project reproduces the full analysis — including Table 1 and all figures — using only **free, publicly available data sources**.
-A single `doit` command pulls the data, runs the analysis, and builds all output documents.
+The original paper relies on proprietary WRDS data.
+This project reproduces and extends the full analysis using only free, publicly available sources (FFIEC Call Reports, FRED API, Yahoo Finance).
+A single doit command pulls the data, runs the analysis, and generates all output documents.

 ---